DefinitelyHighmore/MythicalQuests/README.md

 * To summon the Editor, Open the Tools book and click on ``[Summon Editor]``
 * Look at the description of the Tools book.
 You can close the Editor using the instructions there.
 * Once closed, you will lose all work on the closed editor.
-* You can summon as many editors as you please
+* You can summon as many editors as you please.